Historic Environment Record

 - Priority search: £150+VAT per hour, or part thereof.
 Turn-around time: guaranteed 2 working days.

-For this, we will supply:
+For full HER searches, we will supply:

 - Monument and Event records as .pdf files.

 - Monument and Event mapping data can be supplied as either GIS files (ArcGIS .shp files) or as pdf maps.
 If you are requesting GIS files, we do require you to sign a customised data sharing agreement that covers your use of the GIS data.
 The GIS data can also include the Historic Landscape Character Assessment data (which is only comprehensible in GIS format), if requested.

 Full HER searches are considered suitable for the preparation of wider heritage assessments, desk-based assessments or as the background to archaeological reports.